kj/goose/readme.md

 Usage
 --------

 Run `./server` to start a production server, `./server-dev` to start a development server (reloads app on refresh).
+Both of these run the server on port 9393 (http://localhost:9393 in your browser).
 If it's your first time running the software you'll want to set up the redis database.
 To do this, run `./setup`.